Plano Lost Income

 The collateral source rule forbids mentioning welfare, Social Security, workers’ compensation, or other similar programs.
 The jury is not permitted to consider whether or not the award is taxable.
 (Of course, under the law, the court reduces the award to 80%, ostensibly to account for the tax issue.)
 Based on hearsay evidence, experts (economists) may testify about lost earning capacity.

-You can get compensation for your lost wages by negotiating a settlement outside of court.
+Our Plano auto accident attorney can get compensation for your lost wages by negotiating a settlement outside of court.
 Most of the time, the person or entity that caused your accident will have insurance, such as auto insurance or homeowner’s insurance, that will cover your losses.
 This means you’ll almost certainly be negotiating your settlement with the insurance company.

 Because you cannot go back and try to get more money after signing a settlement agreement, the settlement must cover all of your losses.
 This is why you should never sign a contract or settle a case without first having an attorney review it and negotiate the best possible recovery for you.